arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 ## How does it work?
 - The algorithm tries to find the the line or curve that minimizes the square of the distances between the data and the line.
 - This is called the *least squares* method.
 There are many different kinds but we'll focus on Ordinary Least Squares (OLS).
+- The most common way of minimizing the distances is by way of *gradient descent*.

 ## Assumptions of the Model
 - Our input variables are not riddled with measurement errors